meteorhacks/meteorhacks.github.io/_posts/2013-06-11-load-balancing-your-meteor-app.md

 layout: blog
 title: Load Balancing Your Meteor App
 category: blog
-summery: 'In this article, I'll show you how to load balance a Meteor app in few different ways.'
+summery: In this article, I'll show you how to load balance a Meteor app in few different ways.
 ---

 In this article, I'll show you how to load balance a Meteor app in few different ways.
 Before that, let's learn a bit about Meteor.